eltakotestinstance/eltakotestinstance/aspire/README.md

 If you want the full aspire tooling provided by Microsoft you need to use the [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/de/vs/preview/) version 17.10 or higher.

-Under the Visual Studio installer you need to select the .net aspire workload located under "ASP.net an web development".
+Under the Visual Studio installer you need to select the .net aspire workload located under "ASP.net and web development".

 ![Image](https://learn.microsoft.com/en-us/dotnet/aspire/docs/media/install-aspire-workload-visual-studio.png)